Theories of Punishment in Criminology

 Justice Holmes observes: “There can be no case in which the law-maker makes certain conduct criminal without showing a wish and purpose to prevent that conduct.
 Prevention would accordingly be seen to be the chief and any universal purpose of punishment.
 The law threatens certain things intending thereby giving you a new motive for not doing them.
 If you persist in doing them, it has to inflict the pains in order that its threats may continue to be believed.”

-(c) Instances of Preventive Theory:
+(c) Instances of Preventive Punishment:

 The offenders are prevented from repeating crimes by imprisonment, death, exile, forfeiture of office, or cancellation of licence, e.g., driving, or having a weapon.

-(4) Retributive Theory:
+(4) Retributive Theory of Punishment

 The retribution theory of punishment is based on the idea that punishment is justified as a means of avenging the harm caused by the crime.
 This theory is often referred to as the "eye for an eye" principle, and it suggests that punishment should be inflicted in proportion to the harm caused by the crime.